Install from CRAN

 graph_lrn = as_learner(graph_mlp)

 To work with generic tensors, the lazy_tensor type can be used.
-It wraps a torch::dataset, but allows to preproress the data using PipeOp objects, just like tabular data.
+It wraps a torch::dataset, but allows to preprocess the data (lazily) using PipeOp objects.
+Below, we flatten the MNIST task, so we can then train a multi-layer perceptron on it.
+Note that this does not transform the data in-memory, but is only applied when the data is actually loaded.

 # load the predefined mnist task